Advertise with Us!

 First conceived as an extension for Vim, Sublime Text is a generic text editor coded in C++ and Python.
 Since version 2.0, this software supports 44 major programming languages, including Python.
 It was first published in 2007, and Jon Skinner developed it.
 To create this software, Jon Skinner has adopted three principles:

 - Discreet, minimal interface: we must be able to focus on the text and not a myriad of toolbars;

 - The windows do not hide the text;

 - Use as much space as possible: full screen, multi-screen, side-by-side file editing should be possible.

-- Fast and very few bugs (big advantage)
+- Fast with very few bugs (significant advantage).

 4. Visual Studio Code

 Official website: https://code.visualstudio.com

 Developed by Microsoft for Windows Linux and OS, VS Code is an extensible code editor not to be confused with Visual Studio.
 Indeed VS Code is small but complete, and the software is open source under MIT license; this is what characterizes the difference between Visual Studio and VS Code.
 The first version of the VS Code was published on April 29, 2015.
 VS Code is comparable to Atom in terms of functionality.
 Indeed, just like Atom, VS Code is built on Electron, which means that these two programs have almost the same advantages and disadvantages.